Confidence bands for a log-concave density: Some examples

 Algorithm \ref{alg:ccp} requires a few tuning parameters, which are important for assuring quick convergence.
 In general, we found that the initial penalty strength $\tau_0$, the maximum penalty strength $\tau_{\max}$, and the penalty growth factor $\kappa$ had the greatest impact on convergence.
 In our experience, setting $\tau_0$ to a small value and $\tau_{\max}$ to a large value worked well; we used $\tau_0 \in \{10^{-5}, 10^{-4}, 10^{-3}\}$ and $\tau_{\max} \in \{10^{3}, 10^{4}, 10^{5}\}$, with the most suitable values depending on the characteristics of the problem.
 We experimented with various penalty growth factors $\kappa \in \{1,2,\ldots,10\}$, finding that the best value of $\kappa$ again varied with the problem setup.
 We always set the maximum number of iterations $K_{\max} = 50$ as our method usually converged after around 20-30 iterations across all problem settings.
 We initialized the points $\bsell^{(0)}, \g^{(0)}$ randomly.
-Finally, we set the miscoverage level $\alpha = 0.1$ throughout.
+Finally, we set the miscoverage level $\alpha = 0.1$ but we also report results for $\alpha = 0.05$.

 Table \ref{tab:cvg_len_runtime} summarizes the results.
 The table (reassuringly) shows us that the bands achieve coverage at or above the nominal level.
-In Figures \ref{fig:bands:gaus}, \ref{fig:bands:unif}, \ref{fig:bands:chisq} and \ref{fig:bands:gam} we present a visualization of the bands, from a single repetition chosen at random, for each of the four underlying densities.
+In Figures~\ref{fig:bands:gaus}--\ref{fig:bands:gennorm} we present a visualization of the bands, from a single repetition chosen at random, for each of the four underlying densities as well as for a density that is proportional to $\exp (-x^4)$.
 In addition, we depict the bands for the case of a larger sample with $n=10000$.
 The figures and Table \ref{tab:cvg_len_runtime} show that while the bands are naturally wider when the sample size is small ($n=100$), they quickly tighten as the sample size grows ($n \in \{1000,10000\}$).